Avaray/steam-status-signature-generator/README.md

 [![8.0](https://github.com/Avaray/personal-steam-signature/actions/workflows/test_PHP8.0.yml/badge.svg?branch=making-it-modern)](https://github.com/Avaray/personal-steam-signature/actions/workflows/test_PHP8.0.yml)
 [![8.4](https://github.com/Avaray/personal-steam-signature/actions/workflows/test_PHP8.4.yml/badge.svg?branch=making-it-modern)](https://github.com/Avaray/personal-steam-signature/actions/workflows/test_PHP8.4.yml)

-This [PHP](https://www.php.net/) script generates [PNG](https://en.wikipedia.org/wiki/PNG) image with status of [Steam](https://store.steampowered.com/) user.
+This [PHP](https://www.php.net/) script generates [PNG](https://en.wikipedia.org/wiki/PNG) images with status of [Steam](https://store.steampowered.com/) users.
+In the past, people used to add such status images to their signatures on [internet forums](https://en.wikipedia.org/wiki/Internet_forum).

-The width of the image adjusts to the length of the username or the length of the game title the user is currently playing.
+The image shows user's profile picture, username and their status or the game they are currently playing.
+The width of the image adjusts automatically.
 The height of the image is fixed.

-Where you place the generated image is entirely up to you.
-In the past, people used to add such status images to their signatures on [internet forums](https://en.wikipedia.org/wiki/Internet_forum).
+_**What I can do with this script?**_
+You can use it as your personal signature generator or you can use it as a part of your website.
+Maybe you will launch a website where people can generate their own signatures?
+IDK, if you are reading this, you probably have some idea.

 ## Requirements